Tourism in Ladakh: Transport

-Roads within Ladakh, except to Zangskar, are open all year round.
+The two roads into Ladakh from outside are the NH-1 Srinagar-Kargil-Leh Highway via Zoji La tunnel, and the high altitude Manali-Leh Highway via Atal Tunnel from Himachal Pradesh.
+Nimmu–Padum–Darcha road is a third road into Ladakh.
+Important roads within Ladakh are Nimmu–Padam–Darcha road, Chisumle-Demchok road, etc. Roads within Ladakh, except to Zangskar, are open all year round.
 Khardong-La Pass to Nubra can get closed by snow for several days in winter and spring.
 Chang-La pass to Pangong Lake rarely closes.

 Buses serve the whole area from Leh and Kargil towns.
 Taxis are available in Leh and Kargil as well as in block headquarters like Tangtse, Diskit, and Khalsa.
 Shared taxis to Nubra, Kargil, Srinagar, and Zanskar leave Leh in the early morning.